 Keep reading to learn a little bit about the benefits of neutering your dog, how long it will take her to heal, and why physical activity should be restricted.

-Plus, we have compiled a list of gentle exercise ideas and tips for you and your dog to enjoy at home.
+Plus, we have compiled a list of gentle some of the best dog games to play at home while they recover.

 What is Spaying?